silvanei/simple-log-viewer/README.md

 For detailed information about sending logs to the viewer, see the [API Documentation](docs/API.md).

+**⚠️ Important:** As of the latest version, the datetime field validation has been updated to require **RFC 3339 Extended format** with microseconds.
+Please ensure your datetime strings include microseconds (e.g., `2025-05-04T12:00:00.000+00:00` instead of `2025-05-04T12:00:00+00:00`).
+See the API documentation for complete format requirements and examples.

 ## Environmental Variables

 | Variable | Default | Description |